 The Farmacy is a project that began in 2017 to increase food access in Keeseville, where there are high levels of food insecurity.
 In 2013, Mac’s Market in Keeseville closed down.
 As a result of this closure, residents were left with the choice to drive to Peru or Plattsburgh for groceries or buy processed foods from one of many convenience and dollar stores in the community.
-The Farmacy is a unique non-profit/for-profit partnership between AdkAction and the Keeseville Pharmacy that was formed with the mission of increasing accessibility of local, healthy food to all residents of Keeseville.
+The Farmacy is a unique non-profit/for-profit partnership between AdkAction and the Keeseville Pharmacy that was formed with the mission of increasing access to local, healthy food to all residents of Keeseville.
 While some rural communities, such as Keeseville, cannot sustain a traditional year-round grocery store, this business model provides another option whereby an existing business incorporates a farm grocery section into its storefront.
 This allows access to groceries without incurring the operating costs of opening and operating a new store.

 KEESEVILLE — A small farm store located inside Keeseville Pharmacy is about to get a major boost, thanks to an Innovation Grant from Adirondack Health Institute.
 The Farmacy is a

-Donate directly to this project
+Support this project